silicon-pauli/silicon-pauli-playbook/plays/new/hypotheses-generation.md

 ##How to run
 Time: 2-8 hours, depending on the scope and relevance of the cycle and the amount of contributors.
-Material: Post-Its, sharpies, large wall.
+Material: Post-Its, sharpies, 1 or 2 whiteboards

 ###1.
 Formulate Problem Scope
 Formulate the problem scope that expresses: